chailei9005/AlgorithmLibrary/README.md

 # DataStructureAndAlgorithm

-A library that contains useful data structures and algorithms.
+A library that contains useful data structures and algorithms written in c/c++.

 ## Compile and Run